mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

-- All nanpa-linja-n numeric cartouches are read as nanpa-linja-n proper names for the encoded number
+- All nanpa-linja-n numeric cartouches are read as nanpa-linja-n proper names corresponding to the encoded number, date, or time
 - All nanpa-linja-n numeric cartouches will start with nanpa and end with nanpa
 - All nanpa-linja-n numeric proper names derived from a cartouche will start with Ne- and end with -n
-- Latin nanpa-linja-n numeric proper name: Ne...n
+- General Latin nanpa-linja-n numeric proper name form: Ne...n
-- Numeric Cartouche [nanpa en ... nanpa]
+- General Numeric Cartouche form: [nanpa en ... nanpa]
-- Abbreviated Cartouche: [nanpa ... nanpa]
+- General Abbreviated Cartouche form: [nanpa ... nanpa]
-- Abbreviation #~: None (There is no 'n' or no 'e' in the nanpa-linja-n abbreviation)
+- General Abbreviation #~ form: There is no general form used for all abbreviations, the letters 'n' and 'e' will never appear in any abbreviation form.
 - Abbreviated cartouches are numeric cartouches with the interior words 'nena', 'en' and 'open' removed for clarity of rendering.
 - Abbreviated cartouches are pronounced in exactly the same way as the corresponding full numeric cartouche, they only facilitate clearer rendering.
 - Notes: A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation, each separate word will start with a capital letter
 - The final -n is always appended to the final nanpa-linja-n proper name word.
-- The letters i, w, t, s, a, l, u, m, p, j are used to represent the numbers 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 in nanpa-linja-n numeric cartouches and are represented in sitelen pona by specific fixed glyphs.
+- The letters i, w, t, s, a, l, u, m, p, and j are used to represent the digits 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9, respectively, in nanpa-linja-n numeric cartouches, and each letter is represented in sitelen pona by a specific fixed glyph.
 - The letters 'n' and 'e' are used in a nanpa-linja-n numeric cartouche to make the proper name derived from the cartouche more pronouncable and are represented in sitelen pona by various glyphs.
 - The letters 'o' and 'k' are used in various combinations to represent numeric punctuation (decimal delimiters) and are represented in sitelen pona by various glyphs.
 - When rendering the sitelen pona form of a nanpa-linja-n numeric cartouche, glyphs are displayed at different font sizes to reflect their relative significance within the overall numeric representation.
-- In nanpa-linja-n numeric cartouche proper names, word boundaries can occur at numeric punctuation markers.
-Since every numeric punctuation word begins with “n”, the initial “n” is split off and normally attached to the end of the preceding word.
-For example, “none” is usually split as “-n One ”.
-Therefore, for example, the value 2.5 has the proper name “Netenonelen”, which may be word-split as “Neten One Len”.
-The only exception is “no”, which represents the negative sign and does not split.
-Therefore, for example, -1 has the proper name “Nenowen”, which splits as “Neno Wen”.

 Example:

 - -1,530.9 → Neno Wen Eke Lesenin One Jen

+---

+## Word-Splitting Rule for Numeric Proper Names

+Long nanpa-linja-n numeric proper names may be split into separate words at numeric punctuation markers to make them easier to read.

+Most numeric punctuation markers begin with **n**.
+When a punctuation marker is split into a separate word, its initial **n** is normally attached to the end of the preceding word.

+For example, the decimal separator **none** is split as **-n One**:

+* 2.5 → Netenonelen
+* Split form: Neten One Len

+The final **-n** is always attached to the final word of the full nanpa-linja-n proper name.

+The only exception is **no**, the negative marker.
+Since **no** represents the negative sign and can only appear at the start of a number or exponent, it is not split as **-n O**.
+It may attach to the **Ne-** at the start of a proper name to give **Neno**

+For example:

+* -1 → Nenowen
+* Split form: Neno Wen

 ---